dbamman/book-nlp/README.md

 BookNLP
 =======

-Pipeline for processing books and other long documents, including:
+Natural language processing pipeline for books and other long documents (in English), including:

 * POS tagging (Stanford)
 * Dependency Parsing (MaltParser)